What Is Customer Analysis - Tips & Implementation Guide

 Adapting to Changing Consumer Behavior

-When you have customer data, you may define segments based in various ways as discussed above.
-Once you have the segments ready, you may then use your automation tool to set up email workflows.
+When you have customer data, you can define segments in various ways as discussed above.
+Once you have the segments ready, you can then use your automation tool to set up email workflows.

 The right tool at hand will help you both segment leads and run email marketing automation campaigns.